 1. Local SEO

 First, analyze your current online presence on web directories.
-You can use various search engine optimization tools like Semrush or Ahrefs
+You can use various search engine optimization tools, such as Semrush or Ahrefs.

-Make sure your restaurant’s listing is accurate—your name, address, and operating hours across all platforms along with your Google business profile
+Make sure your restaurant’s listing is accurate, which includes your name, address, and operating hours across all platforms, along with your Google business profile.

 2. Analyze Your Customers